seng637-Winter/seng637-a5-Brandonlac/Assignment5-ReportTemplate.md

 3. Diminishing returns as the system matures, the cost of achieving additional reliablity is extensive, outweighing the benefits.
 # Assessment Using Reliability Demonstration Chart

+For the purposes of the assignment, values of Developer's Risk α (0.1), User's Risk β (0.1), and Discrimination Ratio γ (2) were left as the default.

 #

 # Comparison of Results